learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_useEffect_Axios.md

 ##### Case 3: No Dependency Array as Argument
 Since there is no dependency array at all,  it means that the useEffect function would run everytime ```<MyReactComponent/>``` rerenders.
 This flavor of useEffect Hook is not commonly used compared to the other two due to its limitation.
 For instance, when the side effect includes some data fetching instead of the console.log, the drawback would become obvious.
 Since every time the components is re-rendered, there would be a request sent to the server, which could easily cause some performance issue.

-## UseEffect Application with Axios
+## useEffect Hook Application with Axios

 ```jsx
 import axios from "axios";